Nsustain/nsustain.com/README.md

-Nsustain's source code, we're going to show you how to run a development server in the fastest way possible so that you can tinker it with as soon as possible.
+Nsustain's source code, we're going to show you how to run a development server in the fastest way possible so that you can tinker it with as soon as possible ⚡

 <br>